IzzyBoop/Sigma-and-Yara-Rules/Sigma/Sigma Pipelines/README.md

 ```

 You need to do a `sigma plugin install elasticsearch` to have lucene as an option, you may also need to install missing packages like `pyYAML` using `pip install pyyaml` or `pip3 install pyyaml`.
 If you're in a virtual environment, `python3 -m pip install pyyaml`.

+You can get sigma with `brew install sigma-cli` or with your package manager of choice.

+Make sure if you're running this through elasticsearch, you have your search set to `lucene` not `KQL`.